rey/reyhan.org/_posts/2012-06-25-random-commands.md

 	git stash save "your message here"

+See a list of changes the next GIT PUSH will do

+	git diff --name-status origin/your-branch

 ### OS X
 Replace the default, garish 3D dock with a nice, simple 2D dock